Have something to say? We can help you say it – but only if you promise to read this first.

 If you’re patient, we’ll work your piece together to hopefully share your passion not only with policy makers and experts but ordinary readers.

-Why good editing takes time: We’re a small team and juggle editing opinion pieces in between covering news online and in the weekly Mail & Guardian newspaper.
+Why good editing takes time: We’re a small team and juggle editing opinion pieces in between covering news online.
 We edit pieces thoroughly because we’re just as eager as the authors of opinion pieces for many people to read them.
 So expect your edits to take a couple of weeks.
 Interested in pitching something to coincide with an international “health day” like World TB Day?
 Think about pitching it three weeks ahead of time at least.
 We are highly unlikely to be able to review and edit your piece a week ahead of when you’d like to have it published.

 What we expect:

 — Reference, reference, reference.
-At the Bhekisisa Mail & Guardian Centre for Health Journalism we pride ourselves on being a news service readers can trust.
+At the Bhekisisa Centre for Health Journalism we pride ourselves on being a news service readers can trust.
 To ensure this, we have a unique referencing style that requires you to:

 — Cite only research that has been published in peer reviewed journals or in reputable reports, such as those of the World Health Organisation or United Nations.

 — You must provide us with the URL to the report or study you’re referencing when you submit your article, e.g., in brackets after the sentence that references the research, e.g. [URL], or in a comment box.
-Please don’t use a hyperlink in your word document.
+Please don’t use hyperlink actual text in your word document or use footnotes.

 — We only publish statistics that can be linked to the original source, in other words, the study which produced that statistics.
 So, if the health minister or a health organisation quote statistics, you can’t requote them and reference the organisation or minister.
 You’d have to reference the source they quoted and check that they indeed quoted the source correctly.
 For instance, if the health minister says one in three pregnant women in South Africa tests positive, you can’t use him as a source for that statistic.
 You’d have to go to the health department’s latest antenatal survey and quote the figure directly from that survey.